 Open To Non-Accredited Investors?

 If you’re interested in investing using CrowdStreet, create an account from the site’s home page.
-There is a minimum investment of at least $10,000 for the smallest deals, and you must be an accredited investor.
-However, they do have offers for non-accredited investors as well.
+This will give you full access to the Marketplace.
+There is a minimum investment of at least $25,000 for the smallest deals, and you must be an accredited investor.

-I strongly recommend making use of the CRE learning center and the new investor orientation website before you put a dollar (or $25,000) toward a CrowdStreet investment.
+I strongly recommend making use of their resource center and attend a new investor orientation before you put a dollar (or $25,000) toward a CrowdStreet investment.